Phipsiart/Innenanzeiger/README.md

 bun dev
 ```

-Large portions of the authentication system logic in this project are derived from a video tutorial by Ugur Kellecioglu.
+Large portions of the authentication system logic in this project are derived from a tutorial.
 The original code is provided under the MIT License and can be found in [this repository](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example).

 ## Contributions Are Welcome